 Smart switches save you money by reducing your electricity usage.
 They come in a variety of types to make life more convenient and less expensive.
 A recent customer request asked us to install some of these in a commercial bathroom, so we decided to write a blog about them.

-A short list of smart switch types should include occupancy or vacancy detectors, countdown timers, motion detectors, and connected switches.
+A shortlist of smart switch types should include occupancy or vacancy detectors, countdown timers, motion detectors, and connected switches.
 Smart switches save you money easily because they reduce wasted electricity with very little effort on your part.

 Occupancy Detectors – on and off

-This switch is ideal for any room into which you often carry something.
-Laundry rooms, workshops and garages are good choices for this.
+This switch is ideal for any room in which you often carry something.
+Laundry rooms, workshops, and garages are good choices for this.
 When your hands are full and you enter, you don’t have to turn on the switch with an arm.
 The lights will come on and stay on for five minutes, or some other preset amount of time.
 When it does not sense any occupancy for several minutes, it will turn the lights off.
 Better quality switches can also detect ambient light, so they won’t turn on when you have daylight brightness.
 Smart, huh?

 Vacancy Detectors – off only

-This type of motion sensing switch requires someone to turn the light switch on manually, but it will turn the lights off when it senses the room is vacant.
-These can be good for kids rooms where they often leave without turning off the lights.
+This type of motion-sensing switch requires someone to turn the light switch on manually, but it will turn the lights off when it senses the room is vacant.
+These can be good for kids' rooms where they often leave without turning off the lights.